How I brought LCP down to under 350 ms for Google-referred users on my website

 You will find a detailed explanation of all Cache-Control directives here.

+Google won’t cache SXG if max-age/s-maxage is less than 120 seconds.
 You can encounter the following warning in SXG Validator (debugging tool described later) or directly in the HTTP response generated by SXG cache:

 199 - "debug: content has ingestion error: Error fetching resource: Content is not cache-able or cache-able lifetime is too short"